heniotierra/lp-reactjs/README.md

 TODOs
 ==================

-Hanlde errors returned from the API - didn't have enough time to cover this Improve carosel for showing images
+Handle errors returned from the API - didn't have enough time to cover this

+Improve carosel for showing images